seriyps/html-parsers-benchmark/README.md

     ./prepare.sh

 In case of errors, I recommended to install also `cython`, `python-dev` and retry.

+To prepare only some of the platforms, define PLATFORMS environment variable:

+    PLATFORMS="pypy python" ./prepare.sh

 RUN
 ---